 Alternatively, you can also use the router’s network name.
 But the IP is always the sure way.

 For this post, let’s say the IP address in question is 192.168.1.1.
 (Chances are yours is a different one.
-If you don’t what it is, this post on IP addresses includes detailed steps on how to figure that out.)
+If you don’t know what it is, this post on IP addresses includes detailed steps to figure that out.)

 Once you’ve got the IP address, the steps below are the standard ways to access your newly-minted NAS server from a Windows or Mac computer within your local network hosted by the router.

 Accessing your NAS server on a Windows computer

 1. Open Explorer.